Josefina Fierro de Bright: Personal life and activism

 After high school graduation, Josefina Fierro decided to move to Los Angeles to live with an aunt; there she met and fell in love with Hollywood actor John Bright.
 Bright, who was blacklisted with several other actors in Hollywood due to allegations of having ties with the Communist Party, inspired Fierro's activism further.
 After marrying Bright, Josefina found herself in the midst of a campaign that defended Mexican immigrants and Mexican American rights against discrimination during the 1930s.

-In 1938, at the age of eighteen, Fierro de Bright, who would become executive secretary, collaborated with Luisa Moreno and founded El Congreso de Pueblos de Habla Española, a Mexican civil rights organization that worked to fight for civil rights of Mexican immigrants and Mexican Americans and worker rights as well Fierro de Bright took her and her husband's platform to Hollywood and used it to fund-raise revenue for El Congreso.
-The networking that she made in Hollywood, brought in actors and other celebrities to help raise the revenue for the organization.
+In 1938, at the age of eighteen, Fierro de Bright, who would become executive secretary, collaborated with Luisa Moreno and founded El Congreso de Pueblos de Habla Española, a Mexican civil rights organization that worked to fight for civil rights of Mexican immigrants and Mexican Americans and worker rights as well.
+Fierro de Bright took her and her husband's platform to Hollywood and used it to fund-raise revenue for El Congreso.
+Her networking in Hollywood brought in actors and other celebrities to help raise the revenue for the organization.
 Fierro de Bright, with Luisa Moreno, actively worked on issues that targeted the needs of lower-income and non-bilingual Mexicans to help them receive basic civil rights in the United States.
 Although El Congreso did not last very long, Fierro de Bright's activism did not end with its dissolution.
 In 1942, during the “Sleepy Lagoon” trial, after receiving complaints of cruel punishment from parents of the boys held in custody, Fierro de Bright organized a committee for the defendants.
-The committee became known as the Sleepy Lagoon Defense Committee, and raised money so that those on trial could hire a lawyer to represent and defend them.
+The committee, known as the Sleepy Lagoon Defense Committee, raised money so that those on trial could hire a lawyer to represent and defend them.

 Fierro de Bright was in Los Angeles in 1943 at the start of the Zoot Suit Riots.
 She said of the violence, "I never believed that I could see a thing like that...
 I went downtown and my husband and I were standing there and we saw all these policemen hanging around... and hundreds of taxis with sailors hanging on with clubs in their hands, bullies just beating Mexicans on Main Street.
 And we went up and asked a cop to stop it: he says, 'You better shut up or I'll do the same to you.'
 You can't do a thing when you see people and the ambulances coming to pick them up and nobody is stopping the slaughter.
 It's a nightmare.
 It's a terrible thing to see."